-Now, when I have completed that page of my life and ready for the next one, I look back and reflect what how made the biggest contributions to my desire of shaping my own space in the professional world and sharpen my voice as an upcoming expert in the field.
+Now that I have completed this chapter of my life and am ready for the next one, I look back and reflect on what made the biggest contributions to my desire of shaping my own space in the professional world and sharpen my voice as an upcoming expert in the field.

 Co-op as an Investment in Career Design